sylvain-farnault/macaboime-dev/README.md

-Code for the Macaboime Ruby on Rails web application.
+Code for the Macaboime Ruby on Rails web application. <br>
-Will be on production soon.
+Will be on production soon.<br>
 Macaboime is an amateur Football League based in Marseille and near surroundings.